 News

-This message was originally sent to students and scholars by email on March 11, 2025.
+This message was originally sent to international students and scholars by email on June 25, 2025.

 Dear International Huskies,